FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/filecoins-5th-birthday.md

           location: Virtual | YouTube and X
           start-time: 11:00:00.000Z
           end-time: 11:30:00.000Z
+          description:
-          description: "Tune in for a special birthday celebration premiere joined by community contributors and ecosystem OGs.
-Featuring a fireside chat with Filecoin inventor Juan Benet, and a preview of something new hitting the network with FilOz CEO Molly Mackinlay. "
+            "Tune in for a special birthday celebration premiere joined by community contributors and ecosystem OGs.
+Featuring a fireside chat with Filecoin inventor Juan Benet, and a preview of something new hitting the network with FilOz CEO Molly Mackinlay."
-        - title: "Filecoin Kumospace Hangout: North America, LATAM, Europe & Africa "
+        - title: "Filecoin Kumospace Hangout: North America, LATAM, Europe & Africa"
           tag: Kumospace
           start-time: 11:30:00.000Z
           location: Kumospace
+          description:
-          description: "​We’re opening a virtual hangout space for the global community to mark the milestone together.
-Come connect with friends, swap stories, and chat about the next five years and beyond! "
+            "​We’re opening a virtual hangout space for the global community to mark the milestone together.
+Come connect with friends, swap stories, and chat about the next five years and beyond!"
         - title: PL Dinner to Celebrate 5 Years of Filecoin
           location: New York, NY
           start-time: 19:00:00.000Z